-The following Case Study explains why so many property rental business owners are considering incorporation, by comparing the tax position of a private landlord vs that of a private hotelier.
+The following Case Study compares the tax position of a private landlord vs that of a private hotelier.

-Let’s assume that both businesses own assets worth £2,000,000 and have 75% LTV mortgages secured on them at an interest rate of 5%.
+Let’s assume that both businesses own assets worth £2,000,000 and have mortgages at 75% of value secured on them at an interest rate of 5%.
 In other words, their annual finance cost bill is £75,000.

 Now let’s assume that both businesses make profits after finance costs and all other expenses of £50,000.

 The hotelier will pay £7,500 of income tax.
 This is broken down as follows; £nil on his first £12,500 of net profit and 20% tax on the next £37,500.